MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/configuration-with-applicationinsights-config.md

 The `DiagnosticsTelemetryModule` class reports errors in the Application Insights instrumentation code itself.
 Examples are if the code can't access performance counters or if `ITelemetryInitializer` throws an exception.
 Trace telemetry tracked by this module appears in the [Diagnostic Search][diagnostic].

 * `Microsoft.ApplicationInsights.Extensibility.Implementation.Tracing.DiagnosticsTelemetryModule`
 * [Microsoft.ApplicationInsights](https://www.nuget.org/packages/Microsoft.ApplicationInsights) NuGet package.
-If you only install this package, the ApplicationInsights.config file is not automatically created.
+If you only install this package, the ApplicationInsights.config file isn't automatically created.

 ### Developer mode